Remaye Campbell

-Professional career
+Career

 Campbell came through the Notts County Academy, eventually starring for the under-18 team and leading the league in scoring before "graduating" in 2018.
-He made his debut with the first team on 14 August 2018, coming on for Andy Kellett during the second half of a League Cup match against Middlesbrough.
+He made his debut with the first team on 14 August 2018, coming on for Andy Kellett in the second half of a League Cup match against Middlesbrough.
 On 3 November 2018, Campbell went on a one-month loan at Grantham Town.

 On 8 October 2019, he re-joined Grantham Town on loan for the remainder of the season.

+He joined Grantham for a third time, this time permanently, in August 2020 after his release by Notts County.

 He signed for Northern Premier League Division One Midlands side Ilkeston Town on a free transfer in August 2021.

+After scoring 30 goals while with Ilkeston, Campbell signed with Basford United in July 2023.

+After one season with Basford, in July 2024, Campbell joined Southern League Premier Division Central club Kettering Town.
+He made seven appearances for The Poppies without scoring, before joining Northern Premier League Premier Division club Matlock Town for an undisclosed fee in September 2024.

+On 13 February 2025, Campbell stepped up a level to join National League North club Hereford on a deal until the end of the 2024–25 season.
+He scored on his debut in a 2–0 league win away against King's Lynn Town.
+He also scored on his home debut in a 3–2 league win against Warrington Town.
+He finished the season with six goals in 15 appearances, and signed a new deal at the club for the 2025–26 season on 4 June 2025.